Design Brief Featured Image

 Avatar of person using AI Summarize this article for me please

-Design Brief Vs Creative Brief
+Design Brief vs. Creative Brief

 The main difference between a design brief and a creative brief is the target audience.
-A design brief is directed towards designers, while a creative brief focuses on marketing teams or other individuals involved in the creative process.
+A design brief is directed toward designers, while a creative brief focuses on marketing teams or other individuals involved in the creative process.

 A design brief includes more technical details like timelines, budget constraints, and specific requirements for the project.
 On the other hand, a creative brief may focus more on brand messaging, tone of voice, and target audience for the project.